A matrix for counting paths in acyclic colored digraphs: Proof of main theorem

 \subsection{Acknowledgment}

-I would like to thank my mentor Prof. Arvind Ayyer for his constant support and encouragement.
+I would like to thank Prof. Arvind Ayyer for his constant support and encouragement.
 The theorem is checked by ``Sage''.
-We thank the authors for generously releasing sage as an open-source package.
-The author was supported by NBHM Post Doctoral Fellowship grant 0204/52/2019/RD-II/339.
-The author sincerely thank the anonymous referees for their valuable suggestions and comments.
+We thank the authors for generously releasing Sage as an open-source package.